balunist/mbp_docs2/source/usage/quickstart.rst

 Modifying Created Map
 ---------------------

+A part can be flipped by selecting then right clicking and selecting :blue-bold:`Flip` from the context menu.
+This will flip the part in place aligning the long edge with the board grain direction.

 Modifying the location and rotation of the parts within or between boards can be done a couple of ways once the map is created.